alimsahy/NationalIdentity/README.md

-By repeating the identity number from step 1, you can find the indentity numbers of the other family members.
+By repeating the identity number you found from step 1, you can find the indentity numbers of the other family members.